testcontainers/testcontainers-go/docs/features/wait/http.md

 	}
 ```

-## Waiting for an HTTPS endpoint including an HTTPS status code and a response matcher
+## Match an HTTPS status code and a response matcher

 ```golang
 req := testcontainers.ContainerRequest{